Harborfields Public Library

 The library makes every effort to ensure our programs can be enjoyed by all.
 If you have any concerns about accessibility or need to request specific accommodations, please contact the library.

 This program is designed for children and accompanying adults.
 Please plan to attend and be engaged with your child for this program.
-Drop offs will not be permitted.

 *IMPORTANT* When registering yourself or your child for a program, please select YES to "Do you have a library card?" if either you or your child are Harborfields Library cardholders.
 If you select NO the registrant will be placed on a waitlist with non-residents.

 Dolly Parton, Songteller: My Life in Lyrics is a landmark celebration of the remarkable life and career of a country music and pop culture legend.